-Typically, past 6 power you’ll begin to notice substantial flaws when it comes to picture clarity with night vision.
-It’s suggested to stay under 6 power, and keeping closer to 4 power will result in the optimal level of magnification and picture clarity balance.
+Typically, past 6-power you’ll begin to notice substantial flaws when it comes to picture clarity with night vision.
+It’s suggested to stay under 6-power, and keeping close to 4-power will result in the optimal level of magnification and picture clarity balance.

 Weight and Size

-Night vision tech isn’t that heavy until compared to daylight binoculars and magnification differences.
-A 5 power set of night vision binocs weigh over 30 ounces, whereas a normal set of 5x binoculars are typically much lighter.
+Night vision tech isn’t that heavy until compared to daylight binoculars and their magnification differences.
+A 5-power set of night vision binocs can weigh over 30 ounces, whereas a normal set of 5x binoculars are typically much lighter.

-Brands that are small and lightweight should be looked at cautiously since small and light could mean blurry and dim.
+Brands that are small and lightweight should be looked at cautiously, since small and light could mean blurry and dim.
 Gen 1 devices with plastic bodies are firmly in the hobbyist level of night vision optics.
 Be cautious when handling them because a short fall could mean a quick end.

 Other Necessary Features

 Still having second thoughts if you really need an IR illuminator?
-Read our complete overview about it.
+Read our complete overview of it.

-Night vision technology is quite fragile so a water and weather resistant outer shell are good to go.
+Night vision technology is quite fragile, so a water- and weather-resistant outer shell is good to go.
 Automatic brightness control makes it possible to comfortably observe for extended periods and helps adjust the picture as the cloud cover changes.

-There aren’t a lot of features to avoid, the biggest one I can think of is an integrated, rechargeable battery.
+There aren’t a lot of features to avoid, but the biggest one I can think of is an integrated rechargeable battery.
 This sounds nice, but night vision binoculars drain batteries quickly.
-Waiting for a recharge can take hours so swapping batteries is much simpler.
+Waiting for a recharge can take hours, so swapping regular batteries is much simpler.

 See the World Differently